 On 21 November 2016, the UNIDO-led global and multi-stakeholder initiative on Chemical Leasing achieved another milestone with the signing of the Joint Declaration of Intent on Chemical Leasing between UNIDO, Austria, Germany and Switzerland under the umbrella of UNIDO's 50 Years' anniversary week in Vienna, Austria.
 The legally non-binding declaration is open for additional partners and aims to increase awareness of Chemical Leasing at the political level and strengthens the cooperation of the partners in global promotion activities.

 UNIDO's Global Chemical Leasing Programme contributes to the UN Sustainable Development Agenda 2030 and addresses in particular SDG 9, “Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation”.
 It also relates directly to the SDGs 3, 6, 12 and 13.
 The initiative is fully in line with SAICM principles and aims to contribute to the Circular Economy movement.

 In 2009 UNIDO, supported by its partners, launched the Global Chemical Leasing Award.
 It aims at acknowledging best practices and inspiring companies and individuals around the globe to apply the Chemical Leasing business concept.
-In January 2018, UNIDO announced the 4th edition of the award.
-The ceremony will take place on 6 November 2018 in Vienna, Austria.
-Companies and individuals are invited to submit applications for the award in three categories: case studies (for companies), special innovation, and research.
-The call for applications is open until 15 August 2018.
+In December 2019, UNIDO announced the 5th edition of the award (Press release).
+The ceremony will take place in October 2020 in Bonn, Germany.
+Companies and individuals are invited to submit applications for the Award in five categories: Three main categories (Case studies, Innovation, Research) and two special awards (Women-led initiatives, Start-ups).
+The call for applications is open until 15 May 2020.
 Detailed information about each award category and application requirements are provided here.